-Clause 61 ensures that any assets transferred under Part 4 are not subject to any impost, taxation or duty under any Act of the Parliament of Victoria.
+Clause 61 ensures that any assets transferred under Part 4 are not subject to any State tax or duty.

 Clause 62 provides that where requested and on the delivery of any relevant certificate of title or instrument, the Registrar of Titles is to make whatever amendments in the Register which are necessary because of the restructuring of the administration of the relevant superannuation schemes.